OWASP/www-chapter-brisbane/index.md

 We've been a bit quiet during the COVID19 crisis, but we're up and running again!

-Virtual meetings for now, but keep your eyes on the meetup for further updates.

 ## Local News

 #### Presenters and Presentations